to Interstate compact as an MSWord file)

 WHEREAS, the states created the government of the United

-States and conferred upon it certain powers enumerated in the United
+States and delegated to it certain powers enumerated in the United

 WHEREAS, the states have reserved certain powers to